stephen-eades/teamwork-desk-API/README.md

 # teamwork-desk-API
-Script template that can be used for automating support/ticketing processes utilizing the available Teamwork Desk API
+Template that can be used for GET requests to automate support/ticketing processes utilizing the available Teamwork Desk API

 ## Overview
 This python template has the initial code for performing GET requests that can be used to gather information from your companies Teamwork desk inboxes.
 The full API documentation is available at http://developer.teamwork.com/desk/